zhehui-wang/EMOMC/readme.md

 ## Dependency

 This project has been testd on the Python 3.7.4.
-Please install the libary for evolutionary optimization **Pymoo**.
+Please install the libary for evolutionary optimization solver **Pymoo**.

     pip install pymoo